smpro/transfer-hook/README.md

 Created `runs_to_bk_2.dat'
 ```

-Edit bookkeeper.py to customize the bookkeeper settings:
+Edit bookkeeper.py to customize the bookkeeper settings (this is done automatically
+through the config file through eor in the production):

 ```python
 ## This should point to the output directory of the transfer hook